pieroproietti/penguins-eggs/sourceforge/files/iso/debian/jessie/README.md

 All the packages need to use eggs on Debian jessie are in [packages-jessie-backports](./packages-jessie-backports)

 ### Warning:
-* __upgrading eggs on jessie with a standard version will lead to an inability to install__.
 * __as in stretch comp lz4 is not supported, so we can't have fast compression, use normal or max__.

 # Disclaim